 The warnings of climate scientists are met by denial and inaction, while energy experts offer little guidance on the effects of future scarcity.
 Friedrichs suggests that to confront our predicament we must affirm our core values and take action to transform our way of life.
 Whether we are private citizens or public officials, complacency is not an option: climate change and energy scarcity are emerging facts of life.

 About the Author

-Jörg Friedrichs teaches at the University of Oxford in the Department of International Development.
+Jörg Friedrichs is Associate Professor at the University of Oxford in the Department of International Development.

 —Stephen Quilley, Department of Environment and Resource Studies, University of Waterloo

 —Jeroen C. J. M. van den Bergh, ICREA Research Professor, Deputy Director of the Institute of Environmental Science and Technology, Universitat Autònoma de Barcelona, and Professor of Environmental and Resource Economics, VU University Amsterdam

 —Benjamin K. Sovacool, coauthor (with Marilyn A. Brown) of Climate Change and Global Energy Security: Technology and Policy Options

 —William Ophuls, author of Plato’s Revenge: Politics in the Age of Ecology and Immoderate Greatness: Why Civilizations Fail